secwexen/aapp-mart/docs/README.md

 # Documentation

 This folder contains all guides, references, research, and legal documents for the project.
-The structure follows enterprise standards for clarity, maintainability, and audit-readiness.

 ## Folder Structure